Robert12112105/COIT12206-Portfolio/week04.md

 # Week 4

 ## Activity
-Recreated the Week 4 lab activity by examining routing behaviour, checking routing tables, and testing connectivity across different network segments.
+In this week, I recreated the routing activity by checking how packets move between different network segments.
+I examined the routing information available on the devices and used connectivity testing to confirm whether traffic could be forwarded correctly across the network.

 ## Screenshots / Results
+- GNS3 topology showing the routed network setup
-- Routing table output
+- Terminal output from `ip route`
-- Topology screenshot
-- Ping or traceroute results
+- Ping test results between different network segments
-- Any evidence of successful forwarding
+- Any traceroute or routing-related output used during testing

 ## Key Concepts Learned
 - Routing tables
 - Packet forwarding
-- Path selection
-- Cross-subnet communication
+- Communication between different network segments
+- Importance of correct route information
+- Verifying network paths through testing

 ## Reflection
-In this activity, I explored how routers make forwarding decisions using routing tables.
-I checked the available routes and used connectivity tests to confirm whether packets were reaching the correct destination.
-This task improved my understanding of how networks handle communication between different subnets.
+During this activity, I explored how routing allows communication between different parts of a network.
+I checked the routing information and used connectivity tests to see whether packets were reaching the correct destination.
+This helped me understand how routing decisions affect packet delivery and why correct route configuration is important in larger networks.